Logo Arun's Portfolio

 LNGC Non-Process Buildings

-As a Structural Design Engineer on the LNGC Non-Process Buildings project in Kitimat, BC, I was integral to the development of critical infrastructure.
-The project encompassed the design and construction of several key facilities, including the foundations for a new Pre-Engineered Steel Building (PESB) for the materials warehouse, a central workshop, and artic corridor walkways connecting all site buildings.
-The structural scope was extensive, involving large-scale reinforced concrete foundations and retaining walls designed to withstand challenging site conditions.
+On the LNGC Non-Process Buildings project in Kitimat, BC, I worked as a structural design engineer on foundations for a new Pre-Engineered Steel Building (PESB) materials warehouse, a central workshop, and artic corridor walkways connecting all site buildings.
+The structural scope included large-scale reinforced concrete foundations and retaining walls for challenging site conditions.
+What I did I was involved across the full project lifecycle - concept through construction.
+Concept and feasibility:

 • Design